Best of the West: Snacks That Get Us Through the Midday Slump

 Kathleen Pratt: I have been enjoying Olipop in the afternoons lately; it’s a “soda” with fiber and probiotics designed to benefit your microbiome and gut health.

-Christine Bobbish: Berkeley can be brisk in May, especially if the marine layer hangs on for dear life.
+Christine Bobbish: Berkeley can be brisk, especially if the marine layer hangs on for dear life.
 Add the bloom explosion to the chill and my voice wants to give out in those Zoom meet-ups.
 So I lean on my Traditional Medicinals hot teas.
 Organic Tulsi with Ginger, Nettle Leaf, and Lemon Balm are in my afternoon rotation.
 For a sweet uplift I chase my tea with another throat soother: a teaspoon of Jacobsen Co’s Raw Buckwheat Honey.

 Shawna Stewart Greenway: Sourdough starter scallion pancakes.
 (We’re going to need this recipe, Shawna).